 The choice hinges on a balance of scalability, security, and cost.
 Cloud-native tools offer elastic scalability, pay-as-you-go pricing, and reduced maintenance, making them ideal for modern, cloud-centric businesses.
 On-premise solutions provide maximum control over data security and compliance, which can be non-negotiable for highly regulated industries like finance or healthcare.
 A hybrid approach is often the most practical path for established enterprises looking to modernize without abandoning legacy systems.

-How do ETL tools integrate with our existing BI systems and analytics platforms?
+How do the best ETL tools integrate with our existing BI systems and analytics platforms?

 What should we do if our current data volumes exceed our chosen ETL tool's capabilities?